 Being prepared is one thing, but no matter how prepared you are, it will still be incredibly helpful to have someone on your side that knows workers’ compensation cases and the law surrounding them.
 More than anything else, an experienced attorney will be able to help you navigate what could end up being a time-consuming and complicated process.

-If you’ve been injured in Florida, contact the experienced workers’ compensation attorneys at Scott J. Sternberg & Associates, P.A. for a free consultation today.
+If you’ve been injured in Florida, contact the experienced workers’ compensation attorneys at Sternberg / Forsythe, P.A. for a free consultation today.